Tourahi/Binocles/README.md

 Debugging Love2D in a simple way.

-Binocles is a module based on Monocle https://github.com/kjarvi/monocle. this module give the ability to easily :
+Binocles is a module based on Monocle https://github.com/kjarvi/monocle. this module gives the ability to easily :
   1. watch variables and complex expressions
   2. watch files and reload them when they change
   3. Reloads the game after any watched files have been changed.
   4. Custom colors
-  5. Add Global variables to the listener from the console by providing there name.
+  5. Add Global variables to the listener from the console.

 The setup of a basic main.lua file is as follows: